Open GI Cookies and Privacy Notice

 Clients of our customers

-As part of the service that we provide to our customers we are required to collect, process or store the personal information of clients of our customers (e.g. policyholders).
-All this information is processed strictly in accordance with the instructions of our customers and is stored securely on servers located within the EEA.
+As part of the service that we provide to our customers, we are required to collect, process or store the personal information of clients of our customers (e.g., policyholders).
+All this information is processed strictly in accordance with the instructions of our customers and is stored securely on servers located within the United Kingdom.
+Open GI manages and supports its UK based infrastructure and we do not subcontract this out, whether UK based or not.

 Sharing your information